Physician Assistant Program - Orlando

-Professor Pichardo is the Clinical Director and an Assistant Professor for the Nova Southeastern University Physician Assistant Program - Orlando.
+Dr. Pichardo-Murray is the Clinical Director and an Assistant Professor for the Nova Southeastern University Physician Assistant Program – Orlando.
 She joined Nova Southeastern University as an Adjunct Professor in November 2008 when she began designing the pediatric curriculum for the Clinical Medicine and Surgery course.
-In March 2009, she accepted the role of a full-time Assistant Professor.
-She became the course director for physical diagnosis and medical history taking courses.
+She enjoyed the role of teaching and designing curriculum so much that in March 2009, she accepted the role of a full-time assistant professor.
+She later became the course director for physical diagnosis and medical history taking courses.

-Professor Pichardo graduated from the University of Florida-College of Medicine in June 2001 with a Master's degree in Physician Assistant Studies.
+Dr. Pichardo-Murray graduated from the University of Florida-College of medicine in June 2001 with a master’s degree in physician assistant studies.
 After graduation, she practiced clinically in a variety of settings.
-For the past 10 years, she practiced in the field of Pediatrics and per diem in Emergency Medicine settings.
+Over the past years, she practiced in the fields of Orthopedics, Pediatric and Emergency Medicine.
 In addition to her physician assistant role, she also maintains her credentialing as a licensed physical therapist.